Immaan Dharam

-Immaan Dharam is a 1977 Hindi-language action drama film directed by Desh Mukherjee, from a story by Salim–Javed and produced by Premji.
-The film stars Shashi Kapoor, Sanjeev Kumar, Amitabh Bachchan, Rekha, Aparna Sen, Helen and Prem Chopra.
+Immaan Dharam is a 1977 Hindi-language action drama film directed by Desh Mukherjee and written by Salim–Javed.
+The film stars Amitabh Bachchan, Shashi Kapoor, and Sanjeev Kumar.
+Other cast members included Rekha, Aparna Sen, Helen and Prem Chopra.
 The music is by Laxmikant–Pyarelal.
-The movie did not do well on its release due to un-predicted storyline and action heroes cast in a non-action cheating drama film.
+In the film, Bachchan and Kapoor play two con men who earn money by giving false testimony in court, until their conscience catches up with them.

+The film was a commercial and critical failure, despite its star-studded cast.
+A 2015 review in The Hindu said "the narrative stutters and eventually falls flat" due to its "mediocre plot" and "an overwhelming predictabilty about the story".

 Plot

 This is a story about Ahmed and Mohan, who act as mock witnesses and always hang around court to give evidence as per the requirement of a case.
 This changes when they meet and are influenced by Kabir Das, and decide to go straight.
 But they soon feel that it's virtually impossible to earn a living as honest citizens.
 Meanwhile, Kabir Das is arrested for a murder he claims he did not commit, and the duo promise to help him, and find out who the real killer is, but they end up getting in trouble themselves.